 As kids enter their school years, they become increasingly independent, spending much of their days outside the home in school and with peers.
-Talking with your child is essential to bonding, so share ideas, opinions, and information.
+But talking with your child is still essential to bonding, so share ideas, opinions, and information.

 Here are a few suggestions to aid communication:

 As kids progress in school, their comprehension and use of language will become more sophisticated.
-Usually, kids will understand more vocabulary words and concepts than they may be able to express.
+Usually, kids will understand more vocabulary words and concepts than they can express.
 Your child should be able to engage in narrative discourse and share ideas and opinions in clear speech.